 - Shared transactional services;

 - Business support;

 - Financial systems support;

 - Operational procurement;

-- Business transformation and strategic improvement;
+- Business transformation and strategic improvement:

 - Customer Services; and

 - Strategic Property.

-The partnership would evolve over time and there was potential for the Council to add other services during the partnership's life.
+This would be a partnership that would evolve over time and there was potential for the Council to add other services during the partnership's life.

-The bidders have been provided with the Council's affordability envelope and have been instructed they would need to improve and grow the services and deliver them within the affordability envelope as well as make savings for the Council.
-Significant savings of nearly £2m have already been delivered internally on Manor Drive services through service efficiencies, streamlining staff and processes and income generation.
-The October 2010 Comprehensive Spending Review, the impact of this on the Council's Medium Term Financial Plan equating to a £25m net funding loss to the Council by 2014/15 and pressures in other service areas such as adult social care, means that the Council needs to look at alternative ways of providing services.
+Significant savings of nearly £2m had already been delivered internally on Manor Drive services through service efficiencies, streamlining staff and processes and income generation.
+The October 2010 Comprehensive Spending Review had an impact on the Council's Medium Term Financial Plan which equated to a £25m net funding loss to the Council by 2014/15 and with pressures in other service areas such as adult social care, meant that the Council needed to look at alternative ways of providing services.

-The Council is using the Competitive Dialogue Procedure under the EU procurement rules to procure a suitable partner for the Manor Drive services.
-The Competitive Dialogue Procedure is recognised as being appropriate for this type of procurement, where there is a complex range of services which require innovative solutions by the bidders, because the process enables the Council to work with the bidders to assist them in developing their solutions to meet the Council's requirements and aspirations.
-The Competitive Dialogue Procedure is a rigorous process and involves a number of stages as outlined below.
+The Council was using the Competitive Dialogue Procedure under the EU procurement rules to procure a suitable partner for the Manor Drive services.
+The Competitive Dialogue Procedure was recognised as being appropriate for this type of procurement because there was a complex range of services which required innovative solutions by the bidders and this process enabled the Council to work with the bidders to assist them in developing their solutions to meet the Council's requirements and aspirations.
+The Competitive Dialogue Procedure was a rigorous process and involved a number of stages.